hexalang/Hexa/docs/reference.md

 // Halting problem is error when solvable let loop = true
-// When @infinite is present, the condition must be `true`, otherwise it is a compile-time error
+// When @infinite is present, the condition can be `true`, otherwise it is a compile-time error
 @infinite while loop {
 	// Infinite loop
 }